armoniacore/armonia-vite/docs/ssr.md

 This is done in order to have a clean static folder that can be served without accidentally expose the manifest or the raw html template.

+As a result of this, the static files resides in the folder `dist/www` by default, while the ssr code is on `dist/server-entry.js`.

 ### Reset options

 The plugin will reset the `entryFileNames` when building in production but only for the server side code, your client side code is untouched.